comfiz-repo/COMFiZ/README.md

 # COMFiZ

 Artifact for **COMFiZ: CORDIC-based Masked Fixed-point SamplerZ**.
-It contains the COMFiZ implementation, the BPTBC24 implementation it is compared against, the benchmark drivers, and the scripts that certify the error analysis.
+It contains the COMFiZ implementation, the BPTBC24 implementation it is compared against, the benchmark drivers, and a SageMath script to certify the error analysis.

 ## Layout